Skip to main content

 upload() arguments

-title, owner_type ("project" or "collection"), and owner_id are required.
+title, owner_type ("project" or "user"), and owner_id are required.
 Optional: description, alias, tags, metadata (dict), collection_id, chunk_size_mb, on_progress (callback), and transfer_timeout_s (default 3600).
+The on_progress callback receives a ProgressEvent with bytes_done, bytes_total, file_name, and convenience percent and rate_mbps properties.

 Errors